terminal-iv/terminal_IV/score_example.md

 Vehicle" sheet for it and quickly fill out just enough to get a sketch of what they're travelling in.
 Other details can wait until they become relevant.

-It's an ex-corporate VTOL-van, formerly owned by a window-cleaning company and still painted in their livery.
-It's got a good amount of cargo space and it's powered by a strong Rolls-Martin jet engine.
+It's an ex-corporate synchro-van, formerly owned by a window-cleaning company and still painted in their livery.
+It's got a good amount of cargo space and it's powered by a pair of strong Rolls-Martin turboshaft jet engines.